Moving In

 Fuse Box and Water Stopcock

 Knowing how to turn off the water supply or how to turn the electricity back on are important, particularly in an emergency.
-So ask your landlord where the stopcock for the water is, and where your fuse box is.
+Make sure to ask your landlord where the stopcock and fuse box are located.

 Introduce Yourself to Your Neighbours